abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/190. Reverse Bits/Explanation.md

 ### Looping Through Bits

-A `for` loop runs exactly 32 times to take each bit of `n` and put it in `res`, starting from the least significant bit (LSB) and moving toward the most significant bit (MSB).
+A `for` loop runs exactly 32 times to take each bit of `n`, starting from the least significant bit (LSB) and moving toward the most significant bit (MSB).
 In each iteration, the current result (`res`) is shifted left by one bit to make space for the next bit.
+Thus, the `i`-th LSB of `n` becomes the `i`-th MSB of `res` in each iteration.

 ### Extracting and Shifting Bits